 6. Check out the Colombian capital, Bogotá

 First of all, stroll la Candelaria district, Bogota’s colonial old city.
-Take a funicular up to the Monserrate Mountain for an amazing view to this endless city.
+Take a funicular up to the Monserrate Mountain for an amazing view of this endless city.
 Go visit some of the most interesting museums – the Gold museum, you will not regret!

 Please make sure you have at least half a day for a trip out of Bogota to the salt mines of Zipaquira (UNESCO world heritage).
 If there is something that you can miss out from this Bogota experience, make sure it is NOT Zipaquira! 😉